A simple digital marketing strategy for businesses starting from zero.

 Where do I start with digital marketing for my business?

 Start with the foundation before channels.
 That means: a website that converts (loads fast, one clear call to action, works on mobile), Google Analytics with conversion tracking, and a Google Business Profile if you serve local customers.
-Without these three, any money spent on ads or SEO is wasted — you have no way to measure what works.
+Without these three, any money spent on ads or SEO is wasted.
+You have no way to measure what works.

 How long does it take to see results from digital marketing?